xtauch/xtauch.github.io/P7/README.md

 ## Available Scripts

-In the directory src, you can run: npm start
+In the directory src, you can run: npm start.

-In the directory backend, you can run: npm run dev
+In the directory backend, you can run: npm run dev.

 ### `MySQL`